 For lawyers and judges, the attorney client privilege, legal privilege and work product doctrines are a defining part of the American legal system.
 However, we often observe litigants (clients) do not fully understand what these mean.
 We believe a better educated a client is about the legal system, the better they are able to aid their attorney in advocating their case to their legal objective.
 This blog post highlights these three related, but distinct, legal tools.
 The attorney-client confidence is really basically what is seems to indicate.
 What you tell ...

 Relocation is a legal issue the custodial parent (although it does apply to non-custodial parents) often present Ciyou & Dixon, P.C. attorneys.
 Relocation is sometimes a financial necessity for work.
 Most adults no longer have a job for life, and custody relocation is often necessary to maintain or advance employment opportunities.
 Usually, there are other reasons associated with the desire to move, such as one parent has family in another state or a significant other.
-However, relocation is not a ...
+However, relocation is not a simple task ...

 Even in a down economy and exponential change in everything in every facet of life with technology and globalization, purchasing a home is still a key part of the American dream.
 Everything happens quickly in the electronic age, and the purchase of a home is no exception.
 However, given it will take 20 to 30 years to pay a home off, the process should not be rushed.
 There are a lot considerations that should ...